Image

 Walk participants could choose from four distance options: a 5K Walk, 10K Walk, Half Marathon Walk, or Marathon Walk.
 All routes finished at the Copley Square Finish Line.
 Virtual participants could also select their own route—whether in their neighborhood, on a favorite hiking trail, or on a treadmill at home.

-Sunny, with a high of 33 and low of 16 degrees.
-Sunny during the morning, clear in the afternoon and evening,
+Moderate or heavy snow showers, with a high of 38 and low of 24 degrees.
+Don't forget your umbrella!
+Sunny in the morning, ice pellets in the afternoon and evening, clear overnight.